harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

     Before starting, remember the warning from Project 0:

-    It is important that you **do not** push directly to master.
+    It is important that you **do not** push directly to main.
 After committing, push using ``git push origin submission`` and open a pull request.

 .. caution::